Skip to main content

 - sender: prompt_builder.prompt

-receiver: llm.prompt
+receiver: llm.messages

 - sender: multi_file_converter.documents